 Please click this link to see an overview of the after-school opportunities offered to our children at Francis Askew (this list is updated throughout the year):

 Volunteering is an activity that everyone can get involved in and benefit from.
 At Francis Askew we promote and encourage pupils’ active citizenship and positive contribution to the school and wider community.
 We offer lots of opportunities for pupils to take on new responsibilities and be involved in successfully supporting the life and work of the school.
-These include elected representatives on our School Council, OPAL Leaders, Head Boy & Head girl (including deputies), peer support buddies and Wellbeing Champions.
+These include elected representatives on our School Council, OPAL Leaders, a Junior Leadership Team, Eco Champions, IT leaders, peer support buddies and Wellbeing Champions.